ourzora/zora-protocol/DEVELOPING.md

 Future ideas:

 * Allow deployment to happen via github actions:
 * Deployments can be added to changesets through some command.
 If a changeset is pushed to main and a deployment is detected in it, a deployment task is added to the PR that's created.
-When that PR is merged, the deployment happens, and a new package is built and publised to npm with the new versions.
+When that PR is merged, the deployment happens, and a new package is built and published to npm with the new versions.